animal-crossing-music-extension/ac-music-extension/readme.md

 Pusblishing Pending

 ## Contact
-For any specific questions or just to get organized on the project, feel free to hit me up at AnimalCrossingMusicExtension@gmail.com
+For any specific questions or just to get organized on the project, feel free to hit me up at <a href="mailto:AnimalCrossingMusicExtension@gmail.com?Subject=Hello" target="_top">AnimalCrossingMusicExtension@gmail.com</a>

 ## Original Version
 (https://chrome.google.com/webstore/detail/ldjcaihhhmemeidcfbcadilcmfdaikkg)